hnmike/hnmike/10-20 zettelkasten/reference note/topic notes ideas.md

 - Co them ca MOC
 - Type note : molecules, atom ,alloy
-- Note has a rela
+- Note has a relationship : subtopic or subtags
+- Note " is a":